Severe inflammatory bowel disease may not improve with medication. Your doctor may recommend surgery to remove inflamed sections of your intestines.

 Copyright © Nucleus Medical Media, Inc.

-This operation removes the colon but preserves part of the rectum.
+A colectomy is done to remove the colon, but preserves part of the rectum.
 The ileum is then connected to the rectum allowing bowel movements to come out through the rectum.
 Although continence is preserved with this technique, leaving part of the diseased rectum puts people at risk of recurrent symptoms.
 For this reason, this operation is not often done.

 American Gastroenterological Association website.
 Available at: http://www.gastro.org.
 Accessed March 6, 2006.